 A stroke is an acute emergency where every minute counts.
-Typical signs include immediate severe headaches, paralysis and slurred speech.
+The typical symptoms include paralysis, slurred speech and, in some cases, severe headaches.

 At a glance